AngusP/AngusP.github.io/_unlisted/styles.md

 the same styling and `<article>` as post, withouyt the navigation bar or header.

 `excerpt_only` will suppress rendering of any HTML and truncate the post to an excerpt in the posts stream page; This may be useful in conjunction with the `basic` layout.
+Similarly, `wide` gives the post a wider container - this needs to be used in conjunction with the `post` layout, otherwise it'll only affect how wide the post's excerpt is in the posts stream.

+The `excerpt_separator` isn't mandatory, as Jekyll will assign the first content block in the file to the excerpt by default.

 The attributes `columnar`, `author`, `author_avatar`, `author_url`, `excerpt_only` and `date`
 are optional.
 The authorial attributes change the content of the chip at the top of the page.
 The